What is Discord?

-Here are some stack decisions and reviews by companies and developers who chose Discord in their tech stack.
+Here are some stack decisions, common use cases and reviews by companies and developers who chose Discord in their tech stack.

-We first used slack and switched to Discord later to stay near at where the community is at, while still be able to have private conversations and stay in contact.
+We first used Slack and switched to Discord later to stay near at where the community is at, while still be able to have private conversations and stay in contact.
 Discord offered everything we needed and used from Slack previously, plus the community-part, so it was an easy decision.

 From a StackShare Community member: “We’re about to start a chat group for our open source project (over 5K stars on GitHub) so we can let our community collaborate more closely.
 The obvious choice would be Slack (k8s and a ton of major projects use it), but we’ve seen Gitter (webpack uses it) for a lot of open source projects, Discord (Vue.js moved to them), and as of late I’m seeing Spectrum more and more often.
 Does anyone have experience with these or other alternatives?
 Is it even worth assessing all these options, or should we just go with Slack?
 Some things that are important to us: free, all the regular integrations (GitHub, Heroku, etc), mobile & desktop apps, and open source is of course a plus."

 I want to host an online Jeopardy game with less than 30 participants.
 During each round of the game, I'll stream some videos.
 The point is to gather friends together to play the Jeopardy game and watch random stuff.
 Please let me know if there's a more suitable platform other than Discord and Zoom.
 Thanks, everyone!

 Setting up a simple Dialogflow bot into a Discord chat server.
 Which is easier and free for a project I need to do for my Masters?